Captain & Crew

 Harbour Master: John Morton

 These waters are known as the Rathlin Sound or the Sea of Moyle and many vessels of all shapes and sizes frequent them.
 Both Ballycastle Harbour and Rathlin Island Harbour are busy ports, especially in summer months with visiting cruise liners, yachts, tall ships, sail boats, fishing boats, kayaks and even reproduced viking ships.
-Their vessels are Rathlin Express (RE) and Spirit of Rathlin (SOR).

 Customers are required to pre-book tickets in advance.